spiral/docs/docs/en/start/deployment.md

 }
 ```

-It listens on port `80` and directs all incoming requests to the IP address `127.0.0.1` on port `8080`, where
+This configuration instructs Nginx to listen on port `80` and forward all incoming requests to `127.0.0.1:8080`, where
 RoadRunner is running.

-You can put this configuration in the `/etc/nginx/sites-available/` directory and link it to `/etc/nginx/sites-enabled/`
+You can place this configuration file in the `/etc/nginx/sites-available/` directory and then create a symbolic link to
-directory.
+it in the `/etc/nginx/sites-enabled/` directory.

 Here is an example of a configuration that uses a RoadRunner HTTP server: